I may get paid commission for purchases made after clicking a link in this post.

 You might find by following all these tips you actually end up with some extra time on your hands (posts and social all done, kids at a club or off out with OH for the day…) This would be a great time to catch up on some blog admin: updating old posts, getting up to date with your accounts, tidying up your files/photos, doing an inbox detox, working on SEO, updating your pins, taking that course you bought months ago but never started…

-Alternatively, this a great time to think about your blogging goals and planning what you will do in the quarter.
-Maybe creating or updating your content calendar or planning how you will monetise your blog.
+Alternatively, this a great time to think about your blogging goals and planning what you will do in the next quarter.
+Maybe creating or updating your content calendar or planning how you will monetize your blog.

 14. Take a break even if you are not going away on holiday